Administrative divisions of Myanmar: Districts and Townships

-Districts are the second-order divisions of Myanmar and are often named after a population center within the district of the same name.
-Shan State has the most districts, even excluding Self-Administered Zones and Divisions.
-Naypyidaw Union Territory, Tanintharyi and Mon State have the least with just 4 districts.
+Districts are generally the second-order divisions of Myanmar and are often named after a population center within the district of the same name.
+Shan State has the highest numbers of normal districts; it also has plus Self-Administered Zones and the districts under the Self-Administered Division.
+Nay Pyi Taw Union Territory, Tanintharyi and Mon State have the least with just 4 districts.
 The District's role is more supervisory as the 330 townships are the basic administrative unit of local governance and are the only type of administrative division that covers the entirety of Myanmar.
+Historically, districts were abolished in 1972 and reestablished in 1992; townships were directly under states and divisions in 1972–1988 and township zones acted as districts in 1988–1992.
 A District is led by a District Administrator and a Township is administered by a Township Administrator.
 Both are appointed civil servants through the General Administration Department (GAD) of the Ministry of Home Affairs (MOHA).
 The Minister of Home Affairs is to be appointed by the military according to the 2008 constitution.
 The 2008 Constitution of Myanmar defined 75 districts.
 In April 2022, 46 additional districts were formed by MOHA bringing the total up to 121 districts.

 Most local governance services are offered at the Township level; few services are offered at the District level.
 The Township Administrator is the key focal point for most interactions with the government and the Township Administrator serves as a representative of the State or Region government and executes functions on behalf of the State or Region.
 All Township governments are staffed by 34 GAD civil servants regardless of population, although larger townships may have several Township committees that coordinate with the Township and report to the District.
+Townships historically were the second-order subdivisions during the period between the abolishment of districts and subdistricts in 1972 and the establishment of township zones in 1988.

+In some cases, the rural portions of the township centred on a different town may be administered semi-independently as sub-townships.
 Subtownships exist for many but not all townships.
 They can be created for many reasons including, townships with large areas, townships with a large natural barrier or townships with a lopsided population distribution.
-These subtownships are unofficial, but can be used by the Township administration and national ministries for data collection and administrative ease.
+These subtownships are not mentioned in the 2008 Constitution but has officially been existing in the General Administration Department's structure since 2011.
+Subtownships are useful to the Township administration and national ministries for data collection and administrative ease.